-A 20m wide linear open space will be measured from the break of slope along Toolern Creek.
-This passace will include a 3m wide shared path which trom the break of slope along Toolern Creek.
-This reserve will include a 3m wide shared path which will meander through the open space connecting to the broader network of open space.
+A 20 metres wide linear open space will be measured from the break of slope along Toolern Creek.
+This reserve will include a 3 metres wide shared path which will meander through the open space connecting to the broader network of open space.